nix-rfc-101/rfcs/rfcs/0101-nix-formatting.md

 [Initial standard Nix format](#initial-standard-nix-format).

 Significant changes to the standard Nix format must go through another RFC.
-TODO do we really want that?
-What is "significant" here?

-The latest version of the standard Nix format must be in a file on the main branch of the [official Nix formatter](#official-nix-´formatter).
+The latest version of the standard Nix format must be in a file on the main branch of the [official Nix formatter](#official-nix-formatter).

 ### Establishing the Nix format team